-Review the document A Continuum of Strategies Discourage Minor Inappropriate Behavior quickly.
-Which of these strategies is your staff currently using?
+Review the Indirect and Direct Strategies to Discourage Minor Inappropriate Behavior.
+Which of these strategies are your staff currently using?
 What techniques do you already use and want to continue?
 What could you add to your repertoire?
 What behavior might you need to eliminate?
 How can you share this with your building staff?